notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/account_management_billing_support.md

 - Available at <https://calculator.aws/>
 - Estimate the cost for your solution architecture
+- select services -> ram -> os -> hours to get the estimated price at last.

 ## AWS Billing Dashboard

   ![AWS BILLING DASHBOARD](../images/AWS_Billing_Dashboard.PNG)

+- High level tool to get overview of what is happening.

 ## AWS Free Tier Dashboard

   ![AWS FREE TIER DASHBOARD](../images/AWS_Free_Tier_Dashboard.PNG)

+- month to month date and cost and forecast
+- free tier limits can be seen aswell.

 ## Cost Allocation Tags